 Voices of West Windsor

-“Voices of West Windsor” is a joint Oral History endeavor between the Historical Society of West Windsor (HSWW) and SR Mosaic Inc. Its purpose is to document, archive, and spotlight the stories of West Windsor residents.
+“Voices of West Windsor” is a joint Oral History endeavor between the Historical Society of West Windsor (HSWW) and SR Mosaic Inc. Its purpose is to document, archive, and spotlight the stories of West Windsor residents, community groups, and organizations.
 Through interviews and both online and paper publication, the memories and experiences of the community can be captured and immortalized for future generations to look back on.

 Oral History and West Windsor's Growth

 West Windsor has grown tremendously in the past 40 years.
-Expanding from a homogeneous agrarian population of ~8500 in 1980 to a multicultural suburbia of nearly 30,000 today, it has seen a dramatic identity transformation.
-Additionally, its rapid population growth (253% in 4 decades) has given rise to a municipality that is trying to rediscover its sense of community.
+Expanding from a semi-rural population of ~8500 in 1980 to a multicultural suburbia of nearly 30,000 today, it has seen a dramatic identity transformation.
+Additionally, its rapid population growth (253% in 4 decades) has given rise to a municipality with a vast array of community initiatives and organizations.

 The Interview Process

 Once a nominee has been accepted, members from the Historical Society of West Windsor and SR Mosaic, Inc. will contact them to set up an interview.
 Interviews are typically conducted two Mondays after first contact.
 The interviewee will select the time and place of the interview (most will be conducted via Zoom or another video chat service) and sign a consent form.
-Questions related to their life in West Windsor, personal history, and perspectives on the township will be asked.
-Interviews typically last between 1 and 2 hours.
+Questions related to their life in West Windsor, personal history, organizational history, and perspectives on the township will be asked.
+Interviews typically last between 30 minutes and 1 hour.